 Other factors include:

-Sites that are properly structured for search engines to crawl are automatically going to be considered a higher domain authority than sites that aren’t.
+Sites that are properly and strategically structured for search engines to crawl are going to be considered a higher domain authority than sites that aren’t.
 If Google can’t even see your site, or if it takes a long time to crawl your site, your domain authority could be negatively affected.

 On-site content quality